Published by Christina Riley. Last Updated on October 11, 2023.

 Some pine trees here are hundreds of years old, a rarity in the South due to centuries of deforestation.
 In addition, turpentine and shipbuilding materials are often cited as historical uses for pines.

 You can enjoy this NC State Parks-managed preserve any time, as long as no closures are expected.
-This handy search tool can provide notices on many of the NC parks for planning purposes.

 Join ranger-led hikes, and don’t forget to stop by the visitors center, which features exhibits of the longleaf forest, flora and fauna, and the park’s history.